DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection

 \section{Proposed Work}

-In this paper, an ensemble of deep and handcrafted features is proposed for the detection of spoofs in intra-sensor same materials and cross-material protocols of FPAD.
-It consists of two modules working together for the accomplishment of the task.
-The first module is a DNN that is fed with the features extracted by LPQ and existing handcrafted features.
-The second module, on other side, is DenseNet CNN classifier which has shown remarkable performance while being validated on various image databases including imagenet \cite{imagenet}.
+In this paper, an ensemble of deep and handcrafted features is proposed for the detection of spoofs in different evaluation protocols of FPAD.
+It consists of two modules that collaborate to detect the PAs.
+The first module is a DNN that is fed with the Local Phase Quantization (LPQ) features and existing handcrafted features.
+The second module is the DenseNet CNN classifier which has shown remarkable performance while being validated on various image databases including imagenet \cite{imagenet}.
 Both of the modules are fused dynamically which results in better learning of them as compared with their individual performances.
-The details of the utilized LPQ, handcrafted features, DenseNet, and DyFFPAD is given in the following subsections.
+The details of LPQ, handcrafted features, DenseNet, and DyFFPAD are provided in the following sub-sections.